 Service and Mutual Interest Organizations

 Several offices and student organizations on campus have strong ties with our program.
-These include: the Hispanic Affairs Office and AHORA (Association to Help Our Race Advance) which are actively involved with the local Hispanic community through service activities and outreach.
+These include the Hispanic Affairs Office and AHORA (Association to Help Our Race Advance) which are actively involved with the local Hispanic community through service activities and outreach and the Spanish Club.
 The Spanish Club helps plan and facilitate Festival Románico.
-Festival Romántico provides 500-600 high school students a chance to meet and compete in various events, in Spanish.
+Festival Románico provides 500-600 high school students a chance to meet and compete in various events, in Spanish.

 Scholarships and Financial Assistance

 Eastern New Mexico University is committed to helping students finance their education.
 Additionally, many Eastern New Mexico University students work part-time jobs.
 There are a number of scholarships available for current students that are designated specifically for Spanish majors and/or Hispanic students.

 Beyond providing access to traditional careers in teaching and translation, knowing more than one language enhances your opportunities in: